Shettland/Scripts/README.md

 ### pipeline.sh

 A pipeline to run trimmomatic and trinity over all the paired-end samples (2 *.fastq* files each) found in a given directory or subdirectories.
+Single-end and stranded are not supported, you might need to change the trinity parameters if you wish to use those kind of samples.
 Example:
 ~~~
 bash ./pipeline.sh -p home/Analysis/RNAseq_samples/ -t home/share/trimmomatic/trimmomatic.jar -a trimmomatic_adapters.file -y home/share/trinity/Trinity
 ~~~

+**Warning:** *Trimmomatic and Trinity parameters are predefined to work for a wide variety of species from different reigns.
+If you wish you can change them directly from the script.
+Also keep in mind that Trinity's De novo assembly is a high consuming process: it might take 1 hour for ever million reads*

 ### lengther.sh

 A script that selects **-n** number of genes from a gene_name table and finds their sequence searching through fasta files in a given directory, printing its length and the sum of total aminoacids of the selected gene-sequences.
 Its useful to know if your request to other software like secretomeP will surpass the permitted limit or not.